John I Albert: Birth and family background

-John's right to the throne came entirely by coincidence, and it was his eldest brother, Vladislaus, who was destined to inherit Poland and Lithuania by primogeniture.
+John's successiont to the throne came entirely by accident.
+His eldest brother, Vladislaus was to inherit Poland and Lithuania by primogeniture.
 This changed when George of Poděbrady pledged to make Vladislaus his heir in neighbouring Bohemia on the condition that Casimir IV negotiated a peace treaty with Matthias Corvinus of Hungary.
-Although the mediation between the two failed, the Bohemian Diet elected Vladislaus the King of Bohemia following George's death in 1471.
+Although that negotiation failed, the Bohemian Diet elected Vladislaus the King of Bohemia following George's death in 1471.
 Casimir IV's second son and his namesake, Casimir, then became the new heir apparent in Poland, however, he fell ill with tuberculosis and died in 1484.
 Six years later, Vladislaus was proclaimed King of Hungary, which was met with hostility from a faction of Hungarian nobles advocating for John Albert.
 Motivated by the Hungarians, John briefly invaded Hungary to usurp the title but was defeated by his brother at Košice in 1491 and again at Prešov in 1492.
-In spite of the conflict, the bond between the two siblings remained unhindered, and Vladislaus made John the Duke of Głogów (Glogau) for life to satisfy his ambition.
+In spite of the conflict, the bond between the two siblings remained unhindered, and Vladislaus made John the Duke of Głogów for life to satisfy his ambition.